dmpe/powershell/README.md

 - [X] Capability of creating and reading ini file (to the folder where `ps1` is being executed)
 - [X] Deleting only those profiles which have been selected by the user
 - [X] Deleting all (remote) profiles
+- [X] Internal PowerShell console-based logging as well as WinForms are in English, but GUI-based logging in the textbox is in German

 ![delete_user_profiles](images/delete_remote_user_profiles_gui.PNG)